adamar/Rafiki/README.md

 - Add (unautheticated) option to profile a key
 - Add sub command to "List" option to filter on key type
 - Add API Key file type definition
+- Flatten file structure
+- Move File checking from import to its own function